adamwojs/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

           HTTP/1.1 201 Created
           Location: /bookmark/<path>
-          Accept-Patch: */*
+          ETag: <etag>
+          Content-Type: <depending on accept header>
+          Content-Length: <length>

 :Error Codes:
         :400: If the Input does not match the input schema definition, In this case the response contains an ErrorMessage_
-        :401: If the user is not authorized to add location to bookmarks
+        :401: If the user is not authorized to create bookmark
         :409: If location is already bookmarked

 Get bookmark